stevenctl/mini-apps/README.md

 ### TODO App

-Everyon's first starter project, right?
+Everyone's first starter project, right?
 This was made out of necessity actually.
 I wanted a kanban board, but I wanted the info to be stored in text files, and wanted persistence to live in git.
 I already did this with my text editor and a few folders.
-As the side project grew, I wanted a visualizaiton and easy way to filter without just grep.
+Also, I didn't want to deal with the increasingly slow load times of the GitHub UI, so Projects was out.
+As my bigger side project grew, I wanted a visualizaiton and easy way to filter without just grep.
 Honestly, I might just make a TUI, Neovim plugin or CLI down the line.

 The app opens a folder (and has write access!) and it assumes your tasks are markdown files sorted into arbitrarily named directories.
 Each markdown file